Automated Synthesis of Distributed Self-Stabilizing Protocols: Related Work

 \subsection{Automated Addition of Fault-Tolerance}

 The proposed algorithm in~\cite{bka12} synthesizes a fault-tolerant distributed algorithm from its fault-intolerant version.
 The distinction of our work with this study is (1) we emphasize on self-stabilizing systems, where any system state could be reachable due to the occurrence of any possible fault, (2) the input to our problem is just a system topology, and not a fault-intolerant system, and (3), the proposed algorithm in~\cite{bka12} is not complete.
+Bonakdarpour and Kulkarni studied the complexity of synthesizing timed multi-phased fault recovery in~\cite{bk15}.
+Finally, we introduced efficient symbolic heuristics for timed multi-phase recovery in~\cite{fb17}.